T

 Destination-specific tips

-• Tap water is safe and delicious to drink, so carry a reusable bottle.
+• Tap water is safe to drink and of excellent quality, so bring a reusable bottle to save money and reduce waste.

 Plan the rest of your Interlaken trip